 Free admission with a membership, plus invitations to all openings and many other benefits!

 Lygia Clark is among the pioneering artists of South America.
-Her works brought the artwork and its audience into direct dialogue.
+Her works bring the artwork and its audience into direct dialogue.
 Her walk-through, hands-on installations involve viewers as active participants in their creation.
-Her stance questioned both the institution of the museum and the idea of an artwork as a finished object, demanding a holistic experience that engages the body and the senses.
-Her practice reflected both the mood of change in Brazil and the scars of political oppression – but has lost none of its relevance today.
+Her stance challenges both the institution of the museum and the idea of an artwork as a finished object, demanding a holistic experience that engages the body and the senses.
+Her practice reflects both the spirit of change in Brazil and the scars of political oppression of her time – and has lost none of its relevance today.

 Lygia_Clark_20374